The 10 most innovative urban development companies in 2022

 For rewilding yards with pollinator and other habitat-supporting plants

 Yardzen is a digital marketplace connecting homeowners with landscape designers to create their dream outdoor space, factoring in everything from local climate and soil to sun and shade patterns to architectural style to budget.
 Once a plan is set, Yardzen then matches clients with a vetted local contractor to produce the outdoor space.
 In 2021, Yardzen launched the American Rewilding Project, which includes native and climate-adapted, habitat-supporting plants in every yard it designs.
-Yardzen claims that as a result, more than 100,000 pollinator plants have been included in Yardzen designs, plus more than 50,000 trees, and 25,000 edible plants, which if they were all implemented as designed would save more than one million gallons of water saved on landscaping annually.
+Yardzen claims that as a result, more than 100,000 pollinator plants have been included in Yardzen designs, plus more than 50,000 trees, and 25,000 edible plants, which if they were all implemented as designed would save more than 1 million gallons of water on landscaping annually.
 The company reports that it has created $300 million in construction and landscaping work for local contractors.
 Yardzen charges homeowners about $1,000 for one yard; $1,500 for front and back.

 4. Side